0nix/ggj21/twine/evidence_questioning.md

 When Lieutenant Sessler hears this, he chuckles for a good ten seconds.
 He seems pleased with himself.
 "Well, well, well, Bayer.
 I'd say some explanation is in order.
 You, yes you Sergeant."
 He taunts, saying Bayer's title in a mocking tone.
 "We required authorization from you to begin the operation did we not?
 I believe we did... yes.
 So, care to explain why Ministry Policy Seven-One-Four-Q-A was not enforced?
 All suspects involved in a sur-"

 To your surprise he does not respond to the provocation.
-Sergeant Bayer continues to drone on the policy rule, almost as if reading from a punch card "All suspects involved in a surveillance operation must not receive mail or packages that have not been examined, recorded, and otherwise noted to the investigative party."
+Sergeant Bayer interrupts the Lieutenant and picks up where he left off, continuing to drone on the policy rule, almost as if reading from a punch card "All suspects involved in a surveillance operation must not receive mail or packages that have not been examined, recorded, and otherwise noted to the investigative party."
 He then turns to the Lieutenant.
 "I fail to see the merits of quizzing me on standard ministry procedure."

 "I don't think you do, Sergeant Bayer."
 Lieutenant Sessler continues to taunt.
 "That requisition to the mail room clearly did not happen.
 We have a package that did not appear on the Ministry teletype.
 So, that would make the superior officer of this investigation responsible in a breach of protocol.
 In this case, it's you.
 You, Sergeant Berthold Bayer."
 He leans in closer to the Sergeant's face, clearly looking for trouble.
 "Now, tell me.
 Did that requisition actually happen or did the right hand have to wait a week for the left?"